mhotan/CityBikeDataExplorer/README.md

 ####Running specific classes
 <p>
 Within intellij right clicking on any class with the Java main function will run that specific class.

+####Running the RESTful web service
 <p>
-To run the web server type "./gradlew clean build && java -jar server/build/libs/gs-rest-service-0.1.0.jar" in the command terminal.
-This will run an embedded tomcat server.
+* To run the web server.
+Execute "./gradlew clean build && java -jar server/build/libs/gs-rest-service-0.1.0.jar" while in the root directory of the project in your terminal.
+This will rebuild the project and run an embedded tomcat server.
-<br>Now the you can connect to http://localhost port: 8080.
+* Now the you can connect to http://localhost port: 8080.
 Try http://localhost:8080/greeting?name=Your_Name to make a rest call and get a response.